ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-How do you make Lady Gaga cry?
-Poker face.
+What’s Forest Gump’s Facebook password?
+1forest1

 [
-Sat Jul  5 00:27:47 UTC 2025
+Sun Jul  6 00:32:37 UTC 2025
  ]